 We generate over 42.2 million unique consumer interactions per year across an omni-channel diversified portfolio of sources.
 These sources include digital methods, such as search engine marketing, impulse-marketing and social-media, and non-digital methods, including television, mailers and radio.
-We use our real-time consumer lead to customer conversion data from various marketing sources to rapidly and cost-efficiently adjust and scale our marketing sources to maximize LTV/CAC.
-We also use our database of over 85 million consumer interactions to build machine-learning models that create complex lookalike audiences to enable us to efficiently target consumer leads that are more likely to convert to customers.
-Using our rapid test-and-learn approach, in 2019 alone, we tested over 30,000 advertisements and more than 100 site variations, which drove an increase in the rate of consumer lead to customer conversions of over 125% from a rate of 7.65% in 2018.
-In the Medicare-Internal segment, we were able to increase qualified prospects from approximately 320,000 in 2018 to approximately 1,620,000 in 2019, an increase of 406%, while also increasing the rate of consumer lead to customer conversions during the annual enrollment period for this channel from 23% in 2018 to 27% in 2019.
+We use our real-time consumer lead to customer conversion data from various marketing sources to rapidly and cost-efficiently adjust and scale our marketing sources to maximize LTV/CAC and cost per qualified prospect.
+We also use our database of over 85 million consumer lead records to build machine-learning models that create complex lookalike audiences to enable us to efficiently target consumer leads that are more likely to convert to customers.
+Using our rapid test-and-learn approach, in 2019 alone, we tested over 30,000 advertisements and more than 100 site variations, which drove an increase in the website visitor to consumer lead conversion rate to 17.2% in 2020, an increase of over 124% from a rate of 7.7% in 2019.
+For the multi-carrier sales outlet of the Medicare-Internal segment, we were able to increase qualified prospects from approximately 237,000 in 2018 to approximately 930,000 in 2019, an increase of 292.4%, while also increasing the rate of qualified prospect to Submitted Policy conversions during the three months ended December 31, 2019 for this channel to 27% from 24% during the same period in 2018.
 We have grown in both number and quality of our consumer interactions while also generating more internal consumer leads, reducing our dependence on acquiring consumer leads from third-party sources.
-In the 2019 annual enrollment period, the Medicare- Internal segment had 70% of consumer leads internally generated, compared to 58% for the same period in 2018.
+For the three months ended December 31, 2019, the multi-carrier sales outlet of the Medicare-Internal segment had 70% of consumer leads internally generated, compared to 58% for the same period in 2018.